 "No one has ever told you about the Force?!"

 "Uh ..."
 Luke fidgeted.
 "I don't ...
 I don't think so.
 Maybe they mentioned it at school and I was daydreaming.
 I do that a lot."

 Vader straightened up, tilting his head.
 "I will explain properly when I have the time to do the subject justice.
 That is ... if you accept the proposal I have presented.
 Are you satisfied with the idea of becoming my responsibility?"

 Luke blinked in surprise.
 It had never occurred to him to say he didn't want to live with him ... if for no other reason, where else was he going to go?

 "Yes ...
 I ... okay, I admit I'm ...
 I'm really confused right now.
 But if you're my father, then ... then that means we're family," Luke said, reaching a sudden understanding.
 "It means we belong together."

 Vader was silent, but this time, he didn't seem annoyed.

 "Doesn't it?"
 Luke prompted.

 Vader came out of his trance, and looked aside.
-"I have many duties to attend - I must leave.
-I will return tomorrow.
-Meanwhile, do exactly as the doctor says."
+"I have many duties to attend—I must leave.
+You need to stay here and do exactly as the doctor says."